aniket-bhadra/mongodb-from-basics-to-advanced/readme.md

 🔹 `price_in_lakhs` is now accessible in **all following stages**.

 ---
-in cli we can create varible and can use it- my_price=1500000 db.cars.find({ price: my_price })
+in cli we can create variable and can use it- my_price=1500000 db.cars.find({ price: my_price })

-hydui={maker:"Hyundai"}
- db.cars.find(hydui)
+Hyundai={maker:"Hyundai"}
+ db.cars.find(Hyundai)

 Object.keys(this)
 It shows all functions and global variables in the current database context,

+---
-###data modeling
+### data modeling
-MongoDB is a NoSQL database, it doesn't enforce strict schema relationships like foreign keys in relational databases. but still we can model relationships between documents in MongoDB using a few approaches.
+MongoDB is a NoSQL database, so it doesn't enforce strict schema relationships like foreign keys in relational databases.

-The two main types of relationships are:
+But we can still connect data between documents.

+There are two main ways to connect data in MongoDB:
 Embedded Documents (Denormalization)
 Referenced Documents (Normalization)

-how can we maintain relationship in mongoDB let say users and orders
-1 to many-

-embeded documents
+## Normalization
 Normalization is the process of storing data in its corresponding table or collection to prevent duplication and redundancy and to better manage the data.
 It involves breaking down data into smaller, logical parts and putting them into their own proper place.
 In SQL, you store related data in separate tables and link them using foreign keys.
 In NoSQL, you store related data in separate collections and reference them with IDs from other collections.
 This way, you keep data clean, reduce repetition, and make updates easier and safer. ex- storing customer data in its own "customer" table/collection and order data in its own "order" table/collection.
 These two are then linked by referencing the customer's primary key (PK) in the order table (SQL) or the customer ID in the order collection (NoSQL).

 ---
+how can we maintain relationship in mongoDB let say users and orders
+1 to many-

 ### **1. Embedded Document Example**